ihavethatonvinyl/blog/content/liner-notes/thats-ballgame-lessons-learned-from-kevin-devines-make-the-clocks-move.md

 *That's ballgame*

 I glanced at my husband, passed out on the couch opposite me, the coffee table littered with empty beer cans.
 He was sleeping sitting up, a semi-cold Miller Lite clutched in his hand.
-It was 7 in the morning.
+It was seven in the morning.

 I wanted to stop the song.
 I wanted to start it over again.
 I wanted to hear the part about it being not a pattern but a phase. *It’s what you’ve become and it’s what you will stay* rang in my head.
 I was on the first stanza and already feeling choked up.